Setting A House Price - National Residential

 Alternatively, you can of course look at slightly older sales in your street together with information about whether property value has gone up or down since the sales, though bear in mind that they are made up of averages that might include a property that sold for considerably more than others because the seller was happy to wait more than 12 months for a sale rather than lower their asking price to secure a sale within 3 – 6 months so it is not as accurate as looking at recent sales for similar property in your immediate area.

-Put simply, we simply cannot afford to offer all of these seller safeguards unless we are confident we can sell at a price our sellers are happy to accept.
+Put simply, we simply cannot afford to pay for these features upfront unless we are confident we can sell at a price our sellers are happy to accept.

-Like most auctions, the starting bid is often below the reserve price (which is generally no more than 10% in excess of the starting bid) to test the market, gauge buyer interest AND make sure the property is seen by as many people with budgets over or ‘close-to’ the reserve price as possible.
+Like most types of auction, the starting bid is often below the reserve price (which is generally no more than 10% in excess of the starting bid) to test the market, gauge buyer interest AND make sure the property is seen by as many people with budgets over or ‘close-to’ the reserve price as possible.

 We think our pricing strategy is the intelligent way to sell houses and our confidence is supported by the results our strategy achieves but we also invite you to take a look at our ‘Sold Properties’ page to judge the results for yourself.